Lillian1228/Data-Science-Nuggets/RL/Multi-armed Bandits.md

 - But most big tech platforms now run hybrid systems:
     - Bandits for exploration / cold-start.
     - Deep RL for long-term optimization.

+---

+### Comparison with A/B Testing

+#### Scenarios for MAB to work better than AB Testing

+- Time sensitivity to exploit and maximize the rewards i.e. recommending holiday deals
+- Cost of mistake is low so that MAB can explore and make low stake mistakes. i.e. exploring optimal guest fee % in Airbnb
+- Personalization - no universal best but situational best i.e. what if there're no meaningful differences of success between two variants overall, but there could be segmentwise differences (heterogeneous treatment effect).

+#### Limitation

+- Bandits are not good at optimizing multiple objectives

+  - Short-term greedy policy and long-term trade-off

+    Policies derived from the contextual bandit formulation are greedy in the sense that they do not take long-term effects of actions into account.
+These policies effectively **treat each visit to a website as if it were made by a new visitor uniformly sampled from the population of the website’s visitors**.
+By **not using the fact that many users repeatedly visit the same websites**, greedy policies do not take advantage of possibilities provided by long-term interactions with individual users.

+- Bandits take acions based on cumulative rewards and hence are not well suited in nonstationary environments i.e. distringuishing weekday patterns

+- Challenges on making causal inference and ensuring consistent user experiences